kiboschool/course-optimizing-your-learning/src/optimizing-your-learning.md

 ## Course and Instructor Information

-The instructor for this course is: Instructor Name.
+The instructor for this course is: Tolu Agunbiade.
 The course will run from July 10 to August 13, 2023.
 Note that this is a **5 week course**.

 Live classes will be held on Tuesdays 5:30-7:00 pm GMT.
+The live classes are mandatory.

 Office hours will be held xxx.
 This is an optional chance to get additional support from the instructor.